yvespeirsman/yvespeirsman.github.io/blog/_posts/2016-06-27-nlp-api-ner.markdown

 <p class="noindent">
 Here are some additional rules of the game:
 <ul class="nomargin">
 <li>I use the available APIs as off-the-shelf services, without tweaking the results.
-Some APIs give a confidence score for every entity, which would allow users to filter out entities with low confidence.
+Some APIs give a confidence score for every entity, which would allow users to filter out entities with a low confidence.
 This is potentially interesting, but it also takes quite some effort, so I just evaluate the output as-is.</li>
 <li>When an API misclassifies a location as an organization, or vice versa, I don’t penalize it and just follow the
 classification of the API.
 Place names are often ambiguous (as in <em>Iran said …</em>), so let’s not be too strict.</li>
-<li>When an API identifies an entity but does not classify as a person, location or organization, I ignore it.</li>
+<li>When an API identifies an entity but does not classify it as a person, location or organization, I ignore it.</li>
 <li>Some APIs are able to identify adjectives (such as <em>Chinese</em>) as locations (<em>China</em>), others are not.
 If they do so, I count these entities as correct, but if they don’t, I don’t penalize them.
 Again, let’s not be too strict.</li>
-<li>Some APIs not only identify entities in a sentence, but also try to determine the real-world entity that is referred to,
+<li>Some APIs not only identify entities in a sentence, but also try to determine the real-world entity that it refers to,
 and give a link to the relevant Wikipedia page.
 Because not all APIs provide it, I ignore this reference, whether it is correct or not.</li>
 </ul>